durgavenkatareddy/Task1/README.md

 1.2Filled missing values in numerical columns using the column mean.

-1.3Filled missing values in categorical columns using constant values or the mode.
+1.3Filled missing values in categorical columns using the mode.

 ### 2. Standardizing Date Formats